Rone (musician): 2017: La Philharmonie de Paris / Fourth album: Mirapolis

 On 14 January 2017, Rone performed a bespoke piece at the Philharmonie de Paris for which he invited various guest artists: the drummer John Stanier of the group Battles, the science-fiction writer Alain Damasio, and the leader of Frànçois and The Atlas Mountains François Marry.

 On 23 March 2017, Castex received the French honorary decoration of Chevalier de l'Ordre des Arts et des Lettres.

 On 3 November 2017, Rone released his fourth album Mirapolis.
 The title was inspired by his childhood memories at the Mirapolis theme park, which closed in 1991.
 For Mirapolis, Castex pushed further his collaborative work, working alongside film director Michel Gondry who illustrated the album cover.
-His fourth album also includes various international collaborators: John Stanier, the drummer of the Battles, Kazu Makino from the vocal trio Blonde Redhead, Bryce Dessner, the guitarist of The National, and Baxter Dury.
+His fourth album also includes various international collaborators: John Stanier, the drummer from Battles (formerly also Helmet), Kazu Makino from the vocal trio Blonde Redhead, Bryce Dessner, the guitarist of The National, and Baxter Dury.